adobe-research/MagicFixup/README.md

 ```
 python combine_model_params.py --pretrained_sd <path to pretrained SD1.4 with modified first layer> --learned_params <path to combined checkpoint learned> --save_path <path to save the >
 ```

+##### Acknowledgement
+The diffusion code was built on top of the codebase adapted in [PaintByExample](https://github.com/Fantasy-Studio/Paint-by-Example)